What’s in This Article

 How do I use my miles to book a flight for someone else?

 Log in to your AAdvantage account and search for your desired flight using the miles option.
-During checkout, type your friend or family member’s personal information into the “Passenger Details” section instead of your own.
+During checkout, enter your friend or family member’s personal information into the “Passenger Details” section instead of your own.

 Are there any restrictions on using my miles for someone else?